jvalenzuela/atform/doc/source/setup.rst

 these options can *only* be
 specified in the setup area, and affect all tests equally.

+A graphic image, such as a project or company logo, can be placed in the title block of each test document using :py:func:`atform.add_logo`.
+Refer to the API reference documentation for supported image formats.

 The environment in which a test is executed often needs to be recorded when the procedure is performed.
 Common examples of this type of information are software version or vehicle number.
 The